Key Takeaways

 Childhood trauma affects everyone differently.
 But when left untreated, it often has harmful consequences on people’s mental health and quality of life.

 At Rula, we’re here to make it easier to access trauma-informed care so you can feel your best.
-Using our simple therapist-matching tool, you can find a therapist who takes your insurance and can meet with you as soon as this week.
+Using our simple therapist-matching tool, you can find a therapist who takes your insurance and can meet with you as soon as tomorrow.